MySelfMukund/flutter_weatherapp_cubit_streamsubscription/README.md

 ## How It Works

-- **Bloc Pattern** is used for managing the state of tasks in the app, ensuring separation of concerns and cleaner code.
+- **Bloc Pattern** The app uses the **Bloc** pattern to manage the state of the weather data and UI updates.
-- **StreamSubscription** listens for task changes in real time and updates the UI accordingly.
+- **StreamSubscription** allows the app to listen for changes in weather data in real-time, ensuring users always receive the latest updates.
 - **Repository Layer** handles data persistence, ensuring that tasks are stored and retrieved efficiently.

 ## State Management